nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-display-a-button-a-tab-only-when-a-workflow-is-started-jsf.md

 ---
-title: 'HOWTO: Display a Button/a Tab Only When a Workflow Is Started with JSF UI'
+title: 'HOWTO: Display a Button/a Tab Only When a Workflow Is Started - JSF UI'
 review:
   comment: ''
   date: '2018-03-27'